Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    the Secrets tab, add a repository secret.
 The name should be ``AWS_CODEDEPLOY_APPLICATION_NAME``, and the value should be your CodeDeploy application name.
-6. Select your application and press "Deploy application."
+6. Go back to AWS CodeDeploy dashboard.
+Select your application and press "Deploy application."
 Don't worry!
 This will not create a deployment!
 Just press it and relax :)
 7. You should now be in the Deployment settings.
 Find Revision type and select the one about GitHub (e.g. "My application is stored in GitHub").
 8. In the search box that appears, type in your GitHub username / organization name